Reuben Saltzman

 Side note: was the duct pictured above ever a proper installation?
 Click on the photo to see a larger version, and you’ll notice it has those little crimp marks going around it, just like the transition duct pictured above that is not UL Listed.
 In other words, it was probably never a proper installation.

 Semi-rigid foil ducts are also dangerously sharp and should not be handled without gloves (ask me how I know).
-So does this mean that I make a big stink out of exactly what type of dryer transition duct is used during home inspections?
+So does this mean I make a big stink out of exactly what type of dryer transition duct is used during home inspections?
 No. I verify that they’re properly installed and potentially of proper materials.
 That means no plastic.

 White plastic duct